changeworld/azure-docs.ja-jp/articles/azure-functions/functions-create-first-azure-function-azure-portal.md

 <properties
-   pageTitle="Azure Portal からの関数の作成 | Microsoft Azure"
-   description="初めての Azure Function (サーバー不要のアプリケーション) を 2 分足らずで作成します。" services="functions"
-   documentationCenter="na"
-   authors="ggailey777"
+   pageTitle="Create a function from the Azure Portal | Microsoft Azure" description="Build your first Azure Function, a serverless application, in less than two minutes." services="functions" documentationCenter="na" authors="ggailey777"